aurelg/feedspora/README.md

 # What is FeedSpora?

-FeedSpora is a bot that post automatically RSS/Atom feeds to your Diaspora account.
-Inspired from [Fefebot](https://github.com/svbergerem/fefebot).
+FeedSpora posts RSS/Atom feeds to your Diaspora account.
+It's a bot written in Python3, inspired from [Fefebot](https://github.com/svbergerem/fefebot).

 # Installation